Carlton756/RDAMP-Sales-Analysis/README.md

   7. Total Units = SUM('Ace Superstore RetailFact'[Quantity])
 - As the Sales and Cost Price columns contained negative values, I created the above measures to manage these without the analysis being affected.

-# ACE SUPERSTORE RETAIL PERFORMANCE & STRATEGIC INSIGHTS
+## ACE SUPERSTORE RETAIL PERFORMANCE & STRATEGIC INSIGHTS
 Upon analyzing ACE Superstore Retail sales figures for the reporting period between 2023 – 2025 some key KPIs to highlight are as follows:
 -	Total Revenue = £3.10M
 -	Total Sales = £293.89K
 -	Total Cost = £1.02M
 -	Total Units Sold = 113K
 -	Profit Margin (%) = 68%
+## SALES
 A summary of total sales, Revenue and discount by Region and Segment indicated the following:
-## SALES
 Total Sales in relation to all 12 regions ranged from £47,906 (East Midlands), the highest, to £2,943 (North East), which is the lowest.
+Total Sales in relation to product segment ranged from £34,729 (Outdoor), the highest, to £7 (Dressing), which the lowest.
 ### The top 5 performing regions in Total Sales are:
 -	East Midlands - £47,906
 -	Yorkshire and the Humber - £40,909